Moxy Hotel Edinburgh Airport

 With 230 rooms and access to 64 parking spaces, making sure that only authorised users leave their vehicles on the car park was key to making sure that the hotel maintained efficient service for guests.

 The car park is accessed by a small road, which saw travellers leaving vehicles here or in the hotel car park sometimes for weeks at a time, causing a genuine problem with access.
 This can be dangerous to other motorists, restrict the ability of deliveries to make it through to the hotel and even prevent access for emergency vehicles, putting guests and staff in the hotel at potential risk.
-With no ownership of the access road it was clear that the hotel needed to manage parking in the areas they can control, such as their car park so their guests could still access it.

 A lack of double yellow lines allowed taxis to wait on the access road.
 Motorists would leave their cars here as they picked people up or dropped them off, as well as a raft of travellers trying to avoid airport parking while going on holiday.
 Even airport staff parked their vehicles nearby before heading into work, with one employee leaving their car for three months.